"I liked your retirement portfolios, but wish you had included some ideas for us exchange-traded fund investors."

 It's a great question, because ETFs have many features that make them ideal for retirement savers.
 Many ETFs have nice, low costs--a particularly important attribute for investors who are devoting a sizable share of their portfolios to cash and fixed-income investments.
 Given that these asset classes' long-term absolute returns may be lower than stocks', keeping expenses down can significantly improve your take-home return.

-And though transaction costs can be an Achilles' heel for active ETF traders, as you'll pay commissions to buy and sell your shares, they're apt to be less of an issue for retirees.
+And though transaction costs can be an Achilles' heel for active ETF traders, as you may pay commissions to buy and sell your shares, they're apt to be less of an issue for retirees.
 That's because many retirees are investing large sums all at once--via company retirement-plan rollovers--and don't plan to make substantial additional contributions to their accounts.
-Of course, retirees may pay commissions when they need to sell shares to cover living expenses, but the total costs associated with building and holding an all-ETF portfolio may still be lower than maintaining a portfolio consisting of conventional no-load mutual funds.
+Of course, retirees may pay commissions when they need to sell shares to cover living expenses, but many of the major brokerages are offering commission-free ETF trades on many funds in their lineups.
+In short, the total costs associated with building and holding an all-ETF portfolio may still be lower than maintaining a portfolio consisting of conventional no-load mutual funds.